mariavyso/mariavyso/README.md

 - 👋 Hi, I’m @mariavyso
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in everything connected with Data
 - 🌱 I’m currently learning python and R
 - 💞️ I’m looking to collaborate on data projects
 - 📫 How to reach me www.linkedin.com/in/vysochina